jidongxiao/CSCI1200-DataStructures/hws/05_online_dating/README.md

 ```console
 Only premium users can view who liked you.
 ```

+When the user is indeed a premium user, see [like.txt](like.txt) for the format of the output file.

 ## Program Requirements & Submission Details
 In this assignment, you are required to create a linked list to store all users, but you are not allowed to use the std::list library.
 In addition, you are allowed to use std::string and std::vector, but are not allowed to use any data structures we have not learned so far.